Flavio Lucariello - May 23 2024

 Why Choose When You Can Have It All?

-Imagine having a device that combines the power of microcurrent and red light therapy in one convenient tool.
-That's where the FLO™ system comes in, an innovative device that features all the latest hair care technologies including a vibrating scalp massage to supercharge your hair growth journey.
+Imagine having a microcurrent hair growth device and red light therapy in one convenient tool.
+That's where the FLO™ system comes in—an innovative scalp treatment device that combines microcurrent, red light therapy, and vibrating massage to support every phase of the hair growth cycle.
 But that’s not it, because it also boasts an auto-serum delivery system to enhance absorption and maximize the results of your favorite hair serums and treatments.

 If you are intrigued by the science behind microcurrent, red light, and scalp care, you have to take a look at this amazing device.
 Ready to explore a new way to take charge of your hair care routine?